 Separation of Family and Business

-To me, this is one of the best reasons to incorporate.
+This is one of the best reasons to incorporate.
 Many small businesses use the family to run the business.
 Incorporating makes it easier for the owner to separate the business from the family.
 He can remind the family members that the company owns the vehicles, the company controls the assets.
 The company owes the money for vendors and debts.
 This way, the family is protected from feeling obligated to provide financial assistance or provide personal guarantees for debt.

 In addition, outsiders understand that the company is interacting with them and not a particular family member.
 Therefore, the outsider (vendor, bank, customer or government) communicates to the company via the company’s normal methods in day to day business.
 The family member is not obligated to the outsider.